 A SOC report filled with control failures can do more harm than good.
 In order to prepare for the issuance of your first SOC examination, we strongly recommend undergoing a SOC Readiness Assessment.
 SOC Readiness Assessments provide an avenue to compare your company’s current policies, procedures, and controls against SOC 1 or SOC 2 requirements and implement internal controls specifically designed to meet SOC requirements without being overly burdensome or time-consuming.
 Assessments are based on the guidance from the AICPA and are tailored to each individual client based on industry, company size, and IT architecture.

 Our SOC Readiness Assessments follow a streamlined five step process:

-SOC 1 reports, also known as SSAE 18 reports, are designed for companies that provide software or services that impact their customers’ financial statements or internal controls over financial reporting.
-They are specifically intended to meet the audit requirements of the CPAs that audit the financial statements of the user entities of your service organization.
+Also known as an SSAE 18 report, this SOC report type is designed for companies that provide software or services that impact their customers’ financial statements or internal controls over financial reporting.
+It is intended to meet the audit requirements of the CPAs that audit the financial statements of the user entities of your service organization.
 The control objectives for a SOC 1 report are defined by the company based on the specific services provided to their customers.
 Control objectives include a combination of IT controls, such as logical access, change management, and backup and recovery, as well as relevant business process controls, such as reconciliations, reporting, and transaction authorization.

 The following types of companies can benefit from a SOC 1 examination, especially if their customers are public or in highly regulated industries: